SciML/Catalyst.jl/docs/src/tutorials/homotopy_continuation.md

 # [Finding Steady States through Homotopy Continuation](@id homotopy_continuation)

 The steady states of a dynamical system ${dx \over dt} = f(x)$ can be found by solving $0 = f(x)$.
-This is typically a hard problem, and generally, there is no method that guarantees to find all steady states for a system that has multiple ones.
-However, most CRNs generate polynomial systems (the main exception is when Hill functions with non-integer exponents are used).
+This is typically a hard problem, and generally, there is no method guaranteed to find all steady states for a system that has multiple ones.
+However, most chemical reaction networks generate polynomial systems (the main exception is when Hill functions with non-integer exponents are used).
 The roots of these can reliably be found through a *homotopy continuation* algorithm.
 This is implemented in Julia through the [HomotopyContinuation.jl](https://www.juliahomotopycontinuation.org/) package.
-In this tutorial, we will demonstrate how homotopy continuation can be used to find the steady states of a CNR implemented in  Catalyst.
+In this tutorial, we will demonstrate how homotopy continuation can be used to find the steady states of a chemical reaction network implemented in  Catalyst.

 ## Basic example
-For this tutorial, we will use a model from the Wilhem (2009) paper (which demonstrates bistability in a small CRN).
+For this tutorial, we will use a model from Wilhem (2009)[^1] (which demonstrates bistability in a small chemical reaction network).
 We declare the model and the parameter set for which we want to find the steady states:
 ```@example hc1
 using Catalyst
 wilhelm_2009_model = @reaction_network begin